underscore-finance/underscore-docs/README.md

 ## The Future of Financial Operations

-Remember those 10 tabs you had open, constantly checking URLs?
-The yield opportunities you missed at 3am?
-The manual approvals, one by one, for every protocol?

-That's not DeFi.
-That's DeFi handicapped by tools from 2020.
+AI agents need more than APIs — they need money.
+The ability to pay for services, capture yield, and move funds autonomously within safe boundaries.

 Underscore delivers what crypto promised: programmable money that works as hard as you do.
+Your agents executing strategies within unbreakable boundaries.
 Your funds earning across protocols while maintaining liquidity for payments.
-Your trusted operators executing strategies within unbreakable boundaries.
 Your security protecting without restricting.

-This isn't about choosing the lesser evil.
-It's about having everything — automation and control, security and accessibility, simplicity and power.

-One wallet.
-Every protocol.
-Total control.

-Stop managing wallets.
-Start managing wealth.
+AI-managed vaults + agentic wallets.
+Your money never sleeps.